Sukrittt/Sukrittt/README.md

 # 💫 About Me:
 Hello, I'm Sukrit, a frontend developer from India with a newfound passion for app development.
-I'm dedicated to crafting captivating user experiences through seamless animations and transitions, whether it's in a web or mobile app.
+I'm dedicated to crafting captivating user experiences through seamless animations and transitions, whether it's in a web or a mobile app.

 What's exciting these days is my desire to extend my skills into the world of mobile app development.
 I've recently started learning React Native.
 Exiting times ahead.